Go On the Internet

 - The winner of each game will report their results via an on-line form.

 You will find an index of documents providing both general information and current tournament status here.
 Questions about this tournament can be directed to Jay Tabaniag Tournament Director, Bob Gilman, or Bart Jacob.

-A program of simultaneous games given by AGA 4 dan plus volunteers will began in 2013.
-Games will be in the AGA Community Room (under "Clubs") on KGS.
+A program of simultaneous games given by AGA 4 dan plus volunteers began in 2013.
+Games are be in the AGA Community Room (under "Clubs") on KGS.
 For access to this room write email@example.com giving your KGS username and AGA ID number.

 Select an opponent, or use the "Automatch" feature in KGS and some other servers, and a board will appear.
 Watch your clock!
 Most servers require you to agree to one of several time control methods.
 The Canadian system, where players receive an initial time allotment and then must play x stones in y minutes, is often used.
 For instance, "1-10" would mean one minute of regular time, after which you must play ten stones per minute.